 Open source library for hafnian calculation

-- The fastest calculation of the hafnians, loop hafnians, and torontonians of general and certain structured matrices.
+- Fast calculation of hafnians, loop hafnians, and torontonians of general and certain structured matrices.

-- An easy to use interface to use the loop hafnian for quantum state calculations
+- An easy to use interface to use the loop hafnian for Gaussian quantum state calculations.

-- State of the art algorithms to sample from hafnian and torontonians of graphs.
+- Sampling algorithms for hafnian and torontonians of graphs.

 - Efficient classical methods for approximating the hafnian of non-negative matrices.